This Vanilla Wafer Cookies recipe makes delicious, thin and crispy butter cookies that are perfect for family, guests and special occasions.

 them from your pans.

-These cookies are delicious with puddings, ice cream or just a glass of milk.
+These cookies are delicious with puddings, ice cream or just a plain glass of milk.

-I added to/edited the method of preparing per my experience.
+I added to (edited) the method of preparing the vanilla wafers according to my experience.

 In the late 1800s, a German-American confectioner named Gustave A Mayer, created a new vanilla cookie recipe on Staten Island.